 Terrorism is everywhere.
 Fact.
-And we can see that in these past few years, it has been on rise with all the government’s safety tips and the issuing of lists of no-go destinations.
-Those things are just contributing for us, the travelers, to become more and more paranoid and scary about traveling or thinking this or that destination might not be safe to travel.
+And we can see that in these past few years, it has been on rising with all the government’s safety tips and the issuing of lists of no-go destinations.
+Those things are just contributing to us, the travelers, to become more and more paranoid and scary about traveling or thinking this or that destination might not be safe to travel.
 That’s why I decided to create a post showing you how to travel safely in the face terrorism.

-But despite the tragedy and horror of those situations and despite this crazy paranoia spread by the media with its sensational stories that only promote fear and doesn’t really help with anything, each and every single one of those events were isolated cases.
+But despite the tragedy and horror of those situations and despite this crazy paranoia spread by the media with its sensational stories that only promote fear and doesn’t really help with anything, every single one of those events were isolated cases.

 Don’t confuse my statement here with not having any precautions before you actually go out and travel, ok?
 What I want to tell you is that there are things you can do to make it a little safer for you and a little bit more easy for your family and friends when you decide to go abroad with the world being like it is.